Sudan, rebels say fighting in southern oil state

 ABUJA Boko Haram fighters have killed seven Nigerian soldiers and wounded 19 more in an ambush on a road in the northeastern state of Borno, the military said on Friday.

-KHARTOUM/JUBA Sudanese rebels and government forces clashed in an oil-producing border state on Monday, Sudan's government and the insurgent group said, a sign of escalating fighting that has raised tensions with the newly-independent south.
+KHARTOUM Sudanese rebels and government forces clashed in a town in a key oil-producing border state on Monday, Sudan's government and the insurgent group said, in an escalation in fighting that has raised tensions with the newly-independent south.

 Fighting broke out between Sudan's army and rebels in the South Kordofan state in June, just weeks before the south split off into a separate country.
 Both sides have blamed the other for starting the clashes.